-To access the Unity Test Runner, go to Window > Test Runner.
+To access the Unity Test Runner, go to Window > General > Test Runner.

 The Unity Test Runner uses a Unity integration of the NUnit library, which is an open-source unit testing library for .Net languages.
 For more information about NUnit, see the official NUnit website and the NUnit documentation on GitHub.

 UnityTestAttribute is the main addition to the standard NUnit library for the Unity Test Runner.
 This is a type of unit test that allows you to skip a frame from within a test (which allows background tasks to finish).
 To use

 In Play mode: Execute

 UnityTestAttribute in the EditorApplication.update callback loop.

 There are some known issues and limitations of the Unity Test Runner:

 See in Glossary and WSA platforms do not support

 UnityTest does not support Parameterized tests (except for

 This page assumes you already have an understanding of unit testing and NUnit.
 If you are new to NUnit or would like more information, see to the NUnit documentation on GitHub.